solid/solidproject.org/_posts/newsletter/2020-09-03-this-month-in-solid.md

 #### Solid Implementations
 * [TrinPod](https://graphmetrix.com/trinpod) is an industrial strength Pod provider with conceptual computing through Trinity AI Capable of handling a massive amount of data.
 Available next month.
 [Sign up now](https://graphmetrix.com/trinpod) for early access.
+* [Walder](https://github.com/KNowledgeOnWebScale/walder) is a content management system that can be driven by one or multiple Pods

 #### Funding
 * [NGI Atlantic](https://ngiatlantic.eu/ngiatlanticeu-2nd-open-call) - also check out the [NGI Twinning Lab](https://ngiatlantic.eu/twinning-lab?field_country_value=2&field_organisation_type_value=All&field_choose_the_ngi_topic_focus_value=All)